ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 F He returned the book, pointing to the
 13th verse of the Third Epistle of
 John-&#x27; I had many things to write.
 I
-will not with pen and ink write unt
+will not with pen and ink write unto
+thee, but I trust I shall shortly see
+thee, and we shall speak face to face.&#x27;
+From the above interview a marriage took
+place tho ensuing week.&quot; The lesson o
 </td></tr></table>

 ---